 Overview of Post-Master's Certificates

 These certificates are designed for APRN nurses with a master's degree who want to gain certification in an area outside of their current specialization.
-Upon successful completion of the Post-Master's Cert, which includes completion of supervised clinical hours, students test for certification in their designated area.
+Upon successful completion of the Post-Master's Certificate, which includes completion of supervised clinical hours, students test for certification in their designated area.

 In this way, a master's prepared APRN nurse who is a certified Family Nurse Practitioner can complete a Post-Master's Cert in the Nurse-Midwife specialty to add Certified Nurse-Midwife certification to their domain of competencies.
 With two advanced certifications in two different specialty areas, these APRNs have vast and diverse employment opportunities.